});

 • Protect endpoints and networks

-• Recognising AI-generated phishing attacks
+• How to spot AI-driven phishing attacks

-AI With Guardrails
+AI With the Right Guardrails

 --